 Students are also eligible to take as electives the following two television production courses: Television and Radio 7730X and 7740G.
 Television and Radio 7769X and 7796X will be available each semester.
 Students may take each of these courses only once during their program of study.
 Up to 6 credits may be taken outside the department with the approval of the graduate deputy chairperson or program advisor.
 Students must pass a written comprehensive examination.
 The examination will consist of questions in areas in which the student has taken courses during his/her course of study.
 Information about the comprehensive examination is in the section "Academic Regulations and Procedures."

-Honor Society

-Alpha Epsilon Rho is a national honor society in radio and television.
+Honor Society Alpha Epsilon Rho is a national honor society in radio and television.
 Members are selected from both undergraduate and graduate students on the basis of achievement.

-Courses

-Unless a prerequisite is specific, students may apply graduate or undergraduate courses toward fulfillment of that prerequisite.
+Courses Unless a prerequisite is specific, students may apply graduate or undergraduate courses toward fulfillment of that prerequisite.
+45 hours; 3 credits Theory and practice of instruction using televised materials.

-TVRA 7716X Seminar in Media Literacy

-45 hours; 3 credits

-Historical development and current practices of the media literacy movement nationally and internationally; principles of media literacy.
-Students will engage with leaders and practitioners of media literacy, and will construct projects around media literacy needs and issues in the community.

-Prerequisite: TVRA 7701X

-TVRA 7774X Television Magazine Programs

-45 hours; 3 credits

-Analysis and production of TV Magazine Programs: different types; different audiences; different media.
-Production schedules, techniques, research and development.
-A survey of post-production strategies; general considerations; special considerations; archives and use of image libraries; legal considerations; standards and practices; public affairs.

-Prerequisite: Permission of the deputy chair,

-Broadcast concepts

-TVRA 6614X Mass Media and Education

-45 hours; 3 credits

-Theory and practice of instruction using televised materials.
 Commercial and noncommercial programming for elementary, secondary, higher, and adult education.
 Utilization and evaluation of materials.
 (Not open to students who have completed Television and Radio 689X.)

-TVRA 7701X Introduction to Media Studies

-45 hours; 3 credits

-Introduction to the literature of mass media scholarship, methods of inquiry, bibliographic skills, and topical issues in the field.
+TVRA 7701X Introduction to Media Studies 45 hours; 3 credits Introduction to the literature of mass media scholarship, methods of inquiry, bibliographic skills, and topical issues in the field.
 To be taken in student's first semester.
 Prerequisite: permission of the deputy chairperson.